QUICK ANSWER

 For the broader licensing context, see how to get a Florida real estate license.

-What a broker associate can do (and can't do)
+What a broker associate can and cannot do

 A broker associate's day-to-day work looks similar to a sales associate's, with the key difference being the broker-level training the associate brings to client work.